 and notify the parties in writing.

-23. Status of things said or done at a pre-trial conference
+23. Status of things said or done at pre-trial conference

 (1) A pre-trial conference must be conducted before the clerk, in private.

-(2) Anything said or done by a party for the purpose of attempting to settle a case at a pre-trial conference is to be taken to be said or done without prejudice to any evidence or submission that the party —
+(2) Anything said or done by a party for the purpose of attempting to settle a case at a pre-trial conference is taken to be said or done without prejudice to any evidence or submission that the party —

 (a) has adduced or made; or